Will I need to have already completed a bachelor’s degree before applying?

 To satisfy the requirements of the program, all students must complete courses, that follows a progression of content, in their entirety.

 What is the workload?
 Can I work full-time and complete the program?

 Although the program is designed for the working professionals, students should plan on spending an average of 12-15 hours/week on course work.

 What is the tuition for the Certificate Driver Rehabilitation Therapy program?

 The tuition cost (in-state and out-of-state students) for the program is $7000, which is $500 per credit hour.
 There are 14 total credit hours in the program.
 Additional fees may be required.

 What is the out-of-state tuition cost for the Driver Rehabilitation Therapy program?

 The out-of-state tuition cost for the DRT program is the same as for in-state students, i.e. $500.00 per credit hour.
 14 credits X $500 = $7000 total tuition for the program.

 Is financial aid available?

 Students enrolled in graduate certificate programs are not eligible for federal student aid.
-If a student requires financial assistance to attend the DRT program, they are encouraged to explore employer-sponsored funding, grants/scholarships, or alternative loans.
+If a student requires financial assistance to attend the Driver Rehabilitation Therapy program, they are encouraged to explore employer-sponsored funding, grants/scholarships, or alternative loans.
 Visit the UF Office for Student Financial Affairs for more information.